Alone we can do so little; together we can do so much. Helen Keller

 |Assessment for Learning||Teachers have many opportunities to gather evidence of thinking and learning when students are working in collaborative groups.
 Teachers use this information to modify teaching and learning experiences while students are in the process of learning.|

-This article by Johnson and Johnson offers more information about the basic elements of cooperative learning.
+Johnson and Johnson offer more information about the basic elements of cooperative learning.

 Jigsaw Cooperative Learning Technique is a strategy guide for grades 3-8 offered by the NCTE’s Read Write Think website.